 Defeating ransomware with threat intelligence

 With the increasing sophistication of criminals and easy access to ransomware-as-a-service (RaaS) such as Sodinokibi, we can expect to see more attacks 2020.
-Some experts predict that by the end of 2021, ransomware will hit a business every 11 seconds.

 The best defense against ransomware is a good offense through proactive prevention and mitigation.
 Behavioral modeling through user and entity behavior analytics is one of the most effective approaches.
 The goal is to monitor certain behaviors on a regular basis in order to recognize what is normal behavior for users and devices on the network making it easier to detect unusual behavior that could be the result of a ransomware attack.
 Typically a ransomware attack takes several stages, making early detection possible with the right solution.